Pilotcore Insights

 Tooling supports execution; it does not replace migration planning.

-6. Design security and compliance controls early
+6. design security and compliance controls early

 Security rework during cutover is one of the fastest ways to delay a migration.
 Define controls before workload movement: